 Zoom Phone also charges state and local telecommunications taxes as permitted or required by law.

 My last carrier had a longer list of fees.
 Why are there fees missing?

 Zoom Phone has chosen not to charge additional fees to recover certain costs associated with providing the service.
 Many other providers use additional fees to recover costs.
 These fees may be called “regulatory recovery fee” or “cost recovery fee” or “911 recovery fee.”
 While Zoom Phone is also permitted to make similar charges, we have decided to use more transparent pricing and not charge separately to recover these costs.

 Who can I talk to if I have questions about these new taxes and fees.

-You can always reach out to us at firstname.lastname@example.org and we will be happy to help you.
+You can always submit a request and we will be happy to help you.